-The following table sets out the basic rules for if you die intestate in Guernsey (without a Will in place).
-For more detailed explanation please contact one of our team.
+The following table sets out the basic rules for if you die intestate (without a will in place) in Guernsey.
+For more detailed explanation, please contact a member of our legal team.

-Real estate intestacy Personal estate Intestacy No spouse/civil partner No children Heirs at law Heirs at law Spouse/civil partner but no descendants Whole to spouse/civil partner Whole to spouse/civil partner Descendants but no spouse/civil partner Whole to descendants Whole to descendants Spouse/civil partner and descendents Spouse/civil partner will receive: an undivided 1/2 share of the matrimonial home; an undivided 1/2 share of any other realty; and 1/2 to spouse/civil partner 1/2 to descendants life enjoyment until death or remarriage of the remaining 1/2 share of the matrimonial home The descendants will receive the rest
+Real estate intestacy Personal estate intestacy No spouse/civil partner & no children Heirs at law Heirs at law Spouse/civil partner but no descendants Whole to spouse/civil partner Whole to spouse/civil partner Descendants but no spouse/civil partner Whole to descendants Whole to descendants Spouse/civil partner & descendants Spouse/civil partnerwill receive: Half to spouse/civil partner an undivided half share of the matrimonial home; Half to descendants an undivided half share of any other realty; and life enjoyment until death or remarriage of the remaining half share of the matrimonial home.
+The descendants will receive the rest.